Emma-CH/PreVEAB/README.md

      145        N
      156        H

-Note: 1) Please make sure that the codons recorded in this alleles file must be exactly consistent with our list.
+Note: 1) Please make sure that the 14 codons described in alleles file is exactly consistent with our designated codon list.
-2) Please be aware that if any allele state is missing or not recorded in our reference file "ES_EggStrains", the analysis will be terminated immediately.
+2) Please be aware that if any allele state is missing or its enrichment score is not recorded in file "ES_EggStrains", the analysis will be terminated immediately.

-#### Option II : H3N2 HA1 nucleotide sequences file
+#### Option II : H3N2 HA1 nucleotide sequence file

- Sequence file including the detailed H3N2 HA1 nucleotide sequences should be listed in the following format:
+ Sequence file including information of H3N2 HA1 nucleotide sequence should follow the standard formats:

     *format 1*